inBeat/inbeat-website/content/top-influencers/instagram/yoga/japan/kyoto/_index.md

 ---
-title: Top 10 Yoga Instagram Influencers In Kyoto In 2023
+title: Top 10 Yoga Instagram Influencers In Kyoto In 2024
 description: >-
-  Find top yoga Instagram influencers in Kyoto in 2023.
-Most popular hashtags: #yoga #pr #kyoto #cafe.
+  Find top yoga Instagram influencers in Kyoto in 2024.
+Most popular hashtags: #yoga #kyoto #yogaevent #japan.
 platform: Instagram
-hits: 6
+hits: 9
-text_top: Analyze the best Instagram accounts on inBeat.
+text_top: Analyze the best Instagram influencers on inBeat.
-text_bottom: inBeat aggregates 6 Instagram influencers like this in Kyoto, Japan for you to pitch.
+text_bottom: Our platform has 9 Instagram influencers like this in Kyoto, Japan for you to pitch.
 profiles:
   - username: "naachan__"
     fullname: >-